What’s New in v1.14: Data Engineering Path & Performance Improvements!

 - A new ‘Machine Learning Fundamentals’ course

-- Ability to download the source dataset inside each mission.
+- Ability to download the source dataset inside each lesson.

-- A new mission end screen to make it easier for you to give us feedback.
+- A new lesson end screen to make it easier for you to give us feedback.

-- A new mission interface, and much more!
+- A new lesson interface, and much more!